n0rr1n501/Norrin-s-2024-Summer-Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 For your first milestone, describe what your project is and how you plan to build it.
 You can include:
-- An explanation about the different components of your project and how they will all integrate together
+- An explanation about the different components of your project and how they will all integrate together, Up until my first milestone, I assembled the chassis of the car.
+I connected the four servo motors to the L298 motor driver and the Arduino Uno.
+I then uploaded the code from my computer to the Arduino Uno.
+Finally, I added the battery pack to the car to allow it to be powered independently.
 - Technical progress you've made so far
 - Challenges you're facing and solving in your future milestones
-- What your plan is to complete your project
--->
+- My next step is to add the bluetooth component to the car and connect it to the glove to enable steering.

 # Starter Project

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

 <iframe <iframe width="560" height="315" src="https://www.youtube.com/embed/-_DDak3KmOk?si=5Ynht2R5_4MEFsdl" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>></iframe>

 For your first milestone, describe what your project is and how you plan to build it.
 You can include:
 - Retro Game Arcade Console.
 Play between Tetris and Snake.